stepci/stepci/README.md

 > **Note**: The usage analytics can be disabled by setting `STEPCI_DISABLE_ANALYTICS` environment variable

-## Enterprise Support
+## Support

-Receive support with SLA, a setup/training session, prioritized feature requests, bug resolutions and more.
+Get support hours covered by SLA, setup and training sessions, prioritized feature requests and bug resolution.

 [→ Learn more](https://stepci.com/#pricing)